Mgot12602/legit-healt/README.md

 -CRA because I am more confident with it than NextJs but I have some experience with NextJS.
 -react-error-boundary for error boundary handling.

+## Areas of improvement

+-The api calls to the user details are not cached, I tried to add an option in the QueryClient{ refetchOnWindowFocus: false} but it didn't work.
+I would need to investigate more about it as it is the first time I am using this library.

+-Could add Network connection error handling, and show a snackbar when you are offline with a message to the user.

+-Would be nice a more appealing UI design specially in the user details page.

+-I didn't show any title for the User Details, maybe that would be considered and also a back button to the list of users.

+-When you are in page 2 and change the items per page to 12 it shows empty.
+That coul be prevented.

+-I would improve the loading status UI and the error displaying in the pages.Instead I would like to use the Skeleton component of MUI.

+## Doubts

+-In the test instructions it is said to add more details of the user in the details page but I could not find any other keys than the ones I was already showing.